-This September, ShanghART Gallery will be honored to host an exhibition of works by artist Wu Yiming, “Painting the Banal”.
+This September, ShanghART Gallery will be honored to host an exhibition of works by Wu Yiming, “Painting the Banal”.
 These works are a continuation of the artist's experiments in the use of a spare and refined painting style over the past few years.
 Full of expressiveness, they reveal the feelings, the literary sensibility and the spiritual value of contemporary imagery as it is shaped by the ink.

 Thanks to creative efforts that have grown increasingly personal in recent years, Wu Yiming's works have blazed for themselves a “Third Way” in between contemporary pictorial consciousness and the traditional spirit of Chinese painting.
 By depicting scenes of everyday life, they pierce through to the deepest sensorial layer of our experience of the present.
 Although these works appear to reference the frankness and concision of traditional freehand brushwork, there is more to them.
 In the ordinary glimpses of life that Wu depicts, flowers, tree shadows or city lights are no longer presented before our eyes with the matter-of-factness of "objects"; indeed, they are replaced with experience itself, directly rendered and laid bare with the vividness and the expressive power of ink and brush strokes.